 6. Prepare your response in a text editor (like Word) before you post.

 In doing so, you’ll have a better chance to ensure the post is cohesive, coherent, and complete.
 Make sure to check all spelling and grammar.
 Just because it’s a discussion post doesn’t mean it should be messy.

 Post your response, engage with your classmates, and continue to ask follow-up questions.
 Be an integral part of the conversation and add value to what is being discussed.
 Some of the best online discussions continue in the minds of others long after you post to the discussion forum.
 So the next time you post, ask yourself: What can I write that will add value to the conversation?

 Writing is a process and one that requires consistent work and attention.
 Keep at it, and do not hesitate to reach out to me at any time for assistance!
-For even more tips and strategies, please visit my Student Writing Support website.
+For even more tips and strategies, please visit the Student Writing Support page.

 If you’re interested in a career in writing, learn more about earning a micro-certificate in Technical Writing & Editing from JWU.
 To learn more about this mirco-certificate or one of our other online degree programs, complete the Request Info form or call 855-JWU-1881 or email [email protected].